pcdroidski/sws-final/README.txt

 README
 sws is a simple web server designed to implement HTTP 1.0 requests for the final project of CS631 APUE.
-The webserver currently implements GET and HEAD requests and returns the appropriate status code based on RFC1945.
-In the future sws will implement other features to be assigned in future project milestones.
+The webserver currently implements GET and HEAD requests and returns the appropriate status code based on RFC1945. sws 0.2 introduces CGI execution functionality, directory indexing, file serving and proper daemonization.

 HISTORY
 According to the manual for sws(1):